-The western tip of Lake Superior had already gained a reputation for extremely thick fog.
-So in 1880 engineers installed an automated fog bell inside the light’s tower, but it proved inadequate.
-Five years later it was replaced with tin steam-powered fog whistles housed in a small structure near the light.
-Duluth experienced one of the foggiest seasons on record in 1895, and the fog-signal whistle screamed for over 1,000 hours, gobbling forty-five tons of coal in the effort.
-The whistles not only sent a warning to mariners on the lake, they also bounced off Duluth’s rocky hillside, creating a cacophony Duluthians couldn’t bear.
+The western tip of Lake Superior was notorious for its extremely thick fog.
+In 1880 engineers installed an automated fog bell inside the light’s wooden tower, but it proved inadequate.
+Five years later it was replaced with twin steam-powered fog whistles housed in a small structure near the light.
+Duluth experienced one of the foggiest seasons on record in 1895, and the fog-signal whistle screamed for over one thousand hours, gobbling up forty-five tons of coal in the effort.
+The whistles not only sent a warning to mariners on the lake, they also bounced off Duluth’s rocky hillside, creating a cacophony most residents couldn’t bear.
 To remedy the problem, the signal’s horns were relocated to the roof and covered with a parabolic reflector.
-The reflector not only directed sound away from the city, it nearly doubled the signal’s reach.
-The signal would be upgraded several times over the years.Building new concrete piers in 1900 meant tearing down their shaky old wooden counterparts—and everything on top of them.
+The reflector directed sound away from the city and nearly doubled the signal’s reach.
+The fog signal would be upgraded several times over the years.Building new concrete piers in 1900 meant tearing down their shaky old wooden counterparts—and everything on top of them.
 In June 1900 contractors began constructing the new lighthouse, a single-story Romanesque Revival-influence building forty-five feet long and twenty-two feet wide made of buff-colored Cream City brick.
 Capped with a red roof and featuring Roman arch windows, the structure contained a new fog signal outfitted with a steel parabolic reflector to keep the hillside quiet—yet like its predecessor the signal came to be both loved and despised by Duluthians.
 A tower sprouted thirty-five feet in the air from its east end; here workers installed a gallery deck and the old tower’s lens inside a new circular cast-iron lantern that gave it a range of twelve miles.
 On September 1, 1901, the new light guided mariners to the canal for the first time.